maxosl/chat-app/README.md

-This is a socket.io based realtime chat server built in node.js with express.
+A real time chat app based on socket.io.
+Backend is built with express and client is built in React.
 Redis is used as a cross service instance storage to pass messages between sockets and store transient user data.

 # Requirements